meehirlokhande/User_Feedback_System/README.md

-# 📝 MERN User Feedback System
+# 📝 User Feedback System

 A full-stack feedback collection and management system built with **MongoDB**, **Express.js**, **React**, and **Node.js** — styled using **Tailwind CSS**.
 This project enables users to submit feedback easily, while allowing admins to efficiently manage, categorize, analyze, and track it via a secure dashboard with visual charts.